openl2m/openl2m/docs/using/basic_view.rst

 which would be links to external systems with more information about the device.
 E.g. you may see a link to the Network Management System.

+There may be an icon to the left of switch name as well: |task| This means there scheduled tasks defined for this switch.
+Details can be found in the Information tab.

+.. |task| image:: ../_static/task.png

 The entry in the center, :doc:`'Read Eth/Arp/Lldp' <details_view>`, will get you a real-time read of the ethernet tables (MAC address) and LLPD neighbors of the switch.
 If the device is a router, ARP for IPv4 will also be shown.